How long does it take to have a work framed, and do you do rush orders?

 Do you make gilded frames, carved frames and frames with composition ornament?

 We do, and we welcome such work.
 Our gilders are skilled at traditional water gilding and our designers are adept at utilizing gilding for a wide range of frame designs.
 We use carving and compo less often, but they too are in our repertoire.
 We do not however, make reproductions of period frames, such as those known as Louis XIV or Louis XV frames.

 What about French mats?
 Do you make them?

 Yes.
 Though one associates French mats with Old Master drawings, they can be effectively used with late 19th century and modern works.
 We are familiar with the development of lined mats from Vasari forward.
 Recently we made a dozen such mats for a set of eighteenth century mezzotints, a departure from our usual period, and a welcome one. see 18th Century Mezzotints

 Usually we can.
 If you send us a picture, we should be able to tell whether or not we can reproduce it.

 Can you frame very large or unusual artworks?

 Yes and we often do.
 We have found sources for over-sized materials, and we have developed methods for all aspects of making frames for large artworks.
 In order to make large seamless panels, we have had our own 100% rag paper made in 79” wide rolls; there is no other paper this wide available anywhere.
 Our facility is large and open, our elevator was built to hold trucks, and where needed we have cut slots in walls when our doors are not large enough.
-We frame “unusual” artworks routinely, and welcome the challenge.
+To see a blog post we did on the topic, click here.
+We also frame “unusual” artworks routinely, and welcome the challenge.